 If you have an old mattress that you just haven’t gotten round to replacing just yet, a memory foam mattress can provide an affordable yet high-quality option for better sleep.
 So how do you tell you’re investing in a truly high-quality memory foam mattress?
 The trick is to look at the materials and production facilities of the brand you’re choosing to buy from.

 The best memory foam mattresses are going to have independently certified products that truly let you sleep at ease.
-Other things to look out for are firmness level, cooling properties, and overall durability.
+For instance, if you are a hot sleeper look for a mattress that offers the best cooling properties.
 Memory foam mattresses that are made to last you for some time are going to be naturally engineered with the longevity of comfort in mind, so it’s an important thing to look out for as you continue with looking.

 Sleep Hygiene Habits That Contribute To Calmer Sleep